 Geology: Sherwood Sandstone

-Dirty water during borehole pumping.
-Investigation using CCTV showed borehole wall had collapsed at depth, possibly caused by ground movements due to historical coal mining activities.
+Investigation by WB+AB Morgan using CCTV showed that the borehole wall had collapsed at depth, possibly caused by ground movements due to historical coal mining activities in the area.

 – Remove existing pump and old steel riser pipe

 – Install new casing string using Bridge Slot Carbon steel screens at 406mm